lubranoa/CS-271-F21-Portfolio-Project/README.md

   - Utilizing x86 assembly instruction set

-  - Passing Parameters on the Runtime Stack Using STDCALL Calling Convention
+  - Passing parameters on the runtime stack using STDCALL calling convention

   - Proper use of registers and stack management for conflict avoidance

-  - Implementing Coding Style and Documentation:
+  - Implementing coding style and documentation:

-  - Comprehension and Use of External Libraries
+  - Comprehension and use of external libraries

 <p align="right">(<a href="#readme-top">back to top</a>)</p>